marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 But there is have possibilities around.

-Mainly this is based on "csrf.disabled" feature.
+Mainly based on "csrf.disabled" feature.

 For prevent it - we able use default security config feature by Spring Framework.